 New Campus Open!
 Now located in Ipswich and Albion!

-Throughout the course, students gain the confidence to support safety practices in real-world environments, contribute to WHS planning and continuous improvement, and work collaboratively with teams to reduce workplace incidents.
+Throughout the course, students gain the confidence to support work health and safety practices in real-world environments.
 Graduates will be equipped with essential knowledge that supports both compliance and a proactive, prevention-focused safety culture.

 On successful completion, participants will be issued with a qualification certificate listing the following units: